daposarumi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## The following scripts carry out different tasks under shell redirections and filters

-echo "Hello, World": script displays 'Hello, World" to standard output echo "\"(Ôo)'": script displays confused smiley, the backslash is to say it is not a special character. cat /etc/passwd: displays content of /etc/passwd. cat /etc/passwd /etc/hosts: displays content of two files.
+`echo "Hello, World"` : script displays 'Hello, World" to standard output.<br/>
+echo "\"(Ôo)'": script displays confused smiley, the backslash is to say it is not a special character. cat /etc/passwd: displays content of /etc/passwd. cat /etc/passwd /etc/hosts: displays content of two files.